Tenant FAQs

 Q ) I have not received the inventory with my tenancy agreement.
 Why?

 The reason you have not received your inventory yet is because we first need to wait for the previous tenant to move out so we can complete this.
-I can assure you that you will receive this before moving in and you will have 7 days from your tenancy start date to make any amendments to it.
+You will receive the inventory before or on the day you move in and you will have 7 days from your tenancy start date to ask us to make any amendments to it.
+Amendments will need to be evidenced with photos.

 Q ) Where can I collect my key from out of hours?

-If you are unable to collect your key from us during our opening hours (Monday 9am to 5.30pm) we can arrange for your key to be left in our office at 34A Chandos Road, BS6 6PF.
+If you are unable to collect your key from us during our opening hours (Monday to Thursday 9am to 5.30pm, Friday 9am to 5pm) we can arrange for your key to be left in our office at 10 Lockleaze Road, Horfield, BS7 9RR.
 You will need to undertake your Right to Rent check beforehand.
 Please let us know and we can arrange this and provide instructions for you.

 Q ) Why can’t I get my holding deposit back now that I no longer want the room?